Jacalz/rymdport/README.md

 ## Contributing

 Contributions are strongly appreciated.
 Everything from creating bug reports to contributing code will help the project a lot, so please feel free to help in any way, shape or form that you feel comfortable doing.

+## Name

+The word "rymdport" comes from the Swedish language and means "space gate".
+As a wormhole is a kind of gateway through space, it became the new name after "wormhole-gui".

 ## License
 - Rymdport is licensed under `GNU GENERAL PUBLIC LICENSE Version 3`.